 Steps to create an index in Elasticsearch:

-1. Create an index with custom settings and an explicit mapping.
+1. Create the index with explicit settings and field mappings.

 "settings": {